olly-larkin/C90_MIPS1_Compiler/management/Reflection.md

 Management Review
 ============================================
 As I(Darrick) was primarily in charge of documentation and timekeeping on this project, this review is written from a first-person perspective, speaking for the both of us.

+The effort log contains a brief summary of each work session, mainly noting what was accomplished in the day.
+We did not find it particularly meaningful to keep track of work done in hours, and preferred a 1-5 difficulty scale.

+The milestone log shows the workplan put in motion since the beginning, with clear goals outlined and a weekly period assigned to each milestone to give it a deadline.

 Division of Labour
 -------------